California insurance commissioner calls for coal divestment

 Ten years ago coal produced 50 percent of the nation's power supply but now accounts for only about 35 percent, according to the U.S. Energy and Information Administration.

-The lack of demand has driven the price of coal down and helped force Arch Coal Inc, the nation's second-largest U.S. coal miner, to file for bankruptcy protection earlier this month.
+The lack of demand has driven the price of coal down and helped force Arch Coal Inc ACIIQ.PK, the nation's second-largest U.S. coal miner, to file for bankruptcy protection earlier this month.

 "The movement away from coal and the rest of the carbon economy poses a potential financial risk to insurance companies investing in coal and the carbon economy," California Insurance Commissioner Dave Jones said.